Universality for polynomial invariants on ribbon graphs with half-ribbons: Polynomial invariant for HR-equivalent ribbon graphs

 \end{enumerate}

-So far, we checked the case where the jump operation was defined by adding a flag to the boundary connected components passing through $e$.
-The proof for the converse case when these components loose a flag after flag jump can be done in the totally symmetric way.
+So far, we checked the case where the jump operation was defined by adding a HR to the boundary connected components passing through $e$.
+The proof for the converse case when these components lose a HR after a HR jump can be done in the totally symmetric way.

 Let $[\cG]\vee e$ be the set obtained by cutting $e$ in all elements of $[\cG]$, $[\cG] - e$ the set obtained by deleting $e$ in all elements of $[\cG]$ and $[\cG]/e$ the set obtained by contracting $e$ in all elements of $[\cG]$.
 We have: